 Hole in the Road to Transparency: People with Disabilities Often Excluded By Foundations & Nonprofits

 Philanthropic transparency is vital.
-But there’s a major challenge – people with disabilities are being excluded from philanthropy and nonprofits every day.
+But there’s a major challenge – people with disabilities are being excluded by foundations, philanthropy and nonprofits every day.

 RespectAbility, a nonprofit disability organization, did a major study of close to 1,000 people in the social sector.
 The report, “Disability in Philanthropy & Nonprofits: A Study on the Inclusion and Exclusion of the 1-in-5 People Who Live with a Disability and What You Can Do to Make Things Better,” found that while the vast majority of foundations and nonprofits want to include people with disabilities, they don’t know what they don’t know.
 Hence their practices do not align with their values and they are discriminating against people with disabilities.